Mohtasib/Static_Features_Classifier/README.md

 # Example Code

-You can simple run the following command to run a sample code
+You can simply run the following command to execute a sample code

 ```bash
 $ python examples/train_and_evaluate.py